Ancestral Spirits Guided Back Home For the O-Bon Festival in a Variety of Interesting Ways ( which can be seen in Tsukuba)

 By Avi Landau

 After 5pm the sun’s cruel and deadening grip begans to ease up during the Japanese summer.
-By day, most adults in Tsukuba`s older neighborhoods spend the hot days in some air-conditioned refuge, while those with no such luxury suffice with a shady place and a fan to laze away the day watching High School Baseball or the Olympics.
+By day, most adults in Tsukuba`s older neighborhoods spend the hot season in some air-conditioned refuge, while those with no such luxury suffice with a shady place and a fan to laze away the day watching the Koshien High School Baseball Tournament on TV (which will actually have some scheduled games cancelled this year because of the heat! ).
 It is even hard to spot any kids playing outside enjoying summer vacation.
 It seems that they too, much prefer to be indoors with the video games which have come to overwhelmingly supplant the hunting for insects and playing in the fields as the number one summer fun.

 The evening of August 13th is always filled with excitement in these traditional enclaves.
 It is the first day of O-Bon, the three-day period in which the souls of departed ancestors are believed return to their hometowns to be with their descendants.
 Children and grandchildren have arrived.
 Preparations have been made.
 The house cleaned, the Buddhist altar (butsudan) set up with the proper decorations and offerings (these can conveniently be purchased at the special O-Bon corners in the supermarkets) and special lanterns and votive strips of paper placed at the front gate or entranceway to the house.